OutsourcedGuru/roboc2-dual-runout-upgrade/README.md

 I think I'd like to replace the original plugin with something else that allows more options.

 # 3D Part
 For this project, you'll need to print the sensor assembly box in PLA.
 I used the [Robo Black PLA](https://store.robo3d.com/collections/filament-pla/pla-jet-black-500g) for this but any standard PLA filament should work.
+You can find both the STL and GCODE files here.
+If you choose to slice the STL yourself you should leave the part flat with its back oriented down.
+This part does not work well at all with internal supports if oriented differently.
+You should print on the highest quality setting available.
+The clearances on all sides of the microswitches are intentionally tight.
+You'll likely curse me later but this is necessary as you'll see later—the proximity forces the microswitch to be in exactly the right spot with respect to the filament path.

 # Design Criteria
 * I wanted to be able to detect a run-out of either filament roll (in anticipation of a dual-extruder upgrade which comes next)
 * I didn't want to have to re-wire the Raspberry side of things so I've tried to keep the upgrade in the localized area of the replaced run-out switch assembly with respect to changes
 * It's possible to use this with only a single filament in play; just cut a spare bit of 1.75mm filament at 5", bend an L-shape (or full circle) at the top and then insert it into the second filament hole to close that switch as a "dummy" marker
 * In this single-filament mode, note that the spare filament "dummy" may be pulled from the sensor to pause a print job as if you'd pressed the Pause button from the LCD screen

+# Instructions
+(under construction)